mutinex/mmm-eval/docs/getting-started/quick-start.md

 * `OPTIONAL` Control variables (e.g., price, seasonality)

 !!! info "Meridian Data Inputs"
-    Meridian supports multiple types of controls and media treatments.
+    Meridian supports multiple types of controls and media treatments, as well as a geography field.
 For details, see the Meridian notebook in the `examples/` directory for a full walkthrough and their documentation [here](https://developers.google.com/meridian/docs/user-guide/supported-data-types-formats?hl=en).

 Example data structure: